figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_SCAFFOLD.md

 ## 🤝 Picking a contract account

-On Ethereum, a subgraph indexes events emitted by a smart contract, but on NEAR, we don't have events (at least not yet).
+On NEAR we don't have events (at least not yet) like we do on Ethereum.
 The Graph for NEAR indexes blocks and receipts.
 The receipts may contain logs if a developer codes them in (ideally in a standard JSON format).
 So the first thing we need to do is pick the NEAR contract account our subgraph will be listening to.

 > Note: at this time we can only connect to contract accounts on `near-mainnet`.
 Testnet support is in the works.